paleobiotechnology/EMN001_Paleofuran/05-results/README.md

     after filtering for chimeric contigs
   - `ASMB_rRNA_tRNA_presence.tsv`: the results for the presence of tRNAs and rRNAs in the MAGs that fulfill the completeness and contamination estimates for a high-quality MAG following MIMAG
+  - `ASMB_representativeMAGs.tsv`: the overview of the representative MAGs obtained by dereplicating them using dRep dereplicate
+  - `ASMB_oraltaxon_classification.tsv`: the overview of whether or not there was a close genome to the representative MAGs in the HOMD database and their respective evolutionary distance

 3. `QUAL`: results related to the data quality